 A viable theory was proposed by Paul Spector, who has beaucoup respectable professional credentials, and he’s not the only one who thought of it.
 He suspects that events were set into motion before Sandra Bland and Trooper Encinia actually met.
 In other words, I’m not the lone paranoid nutcase here.

 In a little burg like Prairie View,Texas, cruising LEOs probably look up information on lots of drivers.
 It would not be at all surprising to learn that as soon as Sandra rolled into town, she was identified as an activist, and was given special attention from that moment on.
-Leaving aside her political activism, Sandra was not a traffic infraction virgin.
-There would have been plenty for the local heat to get their teeth into.
+Three months after her death, a radio personality from out of state was in Prairie View with friends, headed for the Homecoming football game.
+They were stopped by a police officer who clearly stated, “We been watching you since you got here.”

 Sandra was what the trolls call a shit-stirrer, and when this particular nuisance of a woman appeared on the scene, it’s quite possible that someone made a decision.
 Give her a little taste of Waller County justice, maybe scare her back to where she came from.
 Or maybe just intimidate her enough to guarantee docile behavior, going forward.